Week 2 Computer-Aided Design

 AutoCAD is a really old 2D design program from Autodesk.
 Historically, it is mostly used by engineers.
 I worked with this during my undergraduate degree in structural engineering.
 Recently, it has incorporated more 3D functionality.

-Fusion 360 is really great for making components.
-In 2018, I primarily worked with Fusion360 in combination with AutoCAD.
-For example I made this coffee table.
+Fusion 360 is really great for making technical components that can snap into each other.
+In 2018, I worked with Fusion360 once, in combination with AutoCAD.
+During CAD week of How to Make (Almost) Anything I made this coffee table.

 This is the design: